aces/Loris/modules/imaging_uploader/README.md

 post_max_size = 1024M
 ```

-#### Database Configurations
+#### <a name="database_config_link"></a> Database Configurations

 ImagingUploaderAutoLaunch - This setting determines whether the insertion
-        pipeline that archives the images and is triggered automatically or
+        pipeline that archives the scans is triggered automatically or manually.
-        manually.

 MRIUploadIncomingPath - This setting determines where on the filesystem the
-        uploader is to place the uploaded file.
+        uploader is to place the uploaded scan.
 Default location is
         `/data/incoming/`.
 This directory is created during the installation of
         LORIS-MRI.